 Janice MacLeod: My journal.
 At first, my journal was all words and lists, but when I arrived in Paris, it became more visual.
 There were so many interesting statues and scenes to draw and paint.
 Plus, fun historic facts and lovely quotes.
 I began jotting these findings down.
 Sometimes I would sit in a café and a little story would come to mind so I would write it down as well.
 Eventually, after a clean edit of my very messy journals, I had what became A Paris Year.

 PM: Each month in the book contains a different color palette.
 How do you find color palettes?

 JM: I was inspired by a few things.
 First, a website called Design Seeds, where the creator makes color palettes inspired by images.
-I was also inspired by a photographer named Nichole Robertson, who created a photo book called Paris by Color, where she organizes her photo collection by color.
+I was also inspired by a photographer named Nichole Robertson, who created a photo book called Paris by Color, where she organizes her photo folder by color.
 And of course, I was inspired by Paris itself.
 The markets are full of juicy berries in spring, red tomatoes in September, bright citrus in winter.
 It’s a feast for the eyes and belly.

 PM: What’s your favorite color scheme in the book?

 JM: All of October.
 Trees that were once a backdrop suddenly perform their annual costume change and become like tall flowers.
 The arborists in Paris should be applauded each and every year.
 They’ve arranged the trees perfectly to create a stunning shot.
 I hardly need any filters in PicMonkey for my photos of October in Paris.

 PM: Why did you choose to use PicMonkey and how did you find out about it?